 Alex graduated with his BA in Music from Amherst College, the first Trombone Performance major in the College’s history.
 While at Amherst, he studied with David Sporny and Tim Atherton and performed with two of Amherst’s premier party bands, The Shark Spaceship and The Funk Department.
 His senior recital, “The Slide Show: A Tribute to Eight Trombonists of Personal and Historical Significance” featured the works of Tommy Dorsey, Lawrence Brown, Al Grey, Jack Teagarden, Bennie Green, JJ Johnson, Kai Winding and Fred Wesley.

 He later completed an MA in Jazz History and Research at Rutgers University, studying with Conrad Herwig, Lewis Porter, Henry Martin and John Howland.
 His MA thesis, “White and Blue: Alternate Takes on Jack Teagarden” is a four-part analysis of one of the first great jazz trombonists, Jack Teagarden.
-He has contributed to jazz.com’s Encyclopedia of Jazz Musicians, as well as jazz-related coverage for The Star-Ledger, Hartford Advocate, NPR Music, and WBGO.
+He has contributed to jazz.com’s Encyclopedia of Jazz Musicians, as well as jazz-related coverage for The Star-Ledger, Hartford Advocate, NPR Music, LA Weekly, and WBGO.

 His current research focuses on jazz clubs around the world and the creative improvised music communities that surround them, with case studies in California, Chile, and Siberia.
 Alex still occasionally contributes jazz coverage to NPR Music and is the Editor in Chief for the open access academic journal Ethnomusicology Review.
 He also co-leads the UCLA Omni-Musicality Group, and serves as the Brass Instructor and Creative Director for the Santa Monica Youth Orchestra and Pluralistic School One Elementary School.